 Step 1: Confirm Your Exact Date of Birth

-Zodiac signs are assigned by exact calendar date, so precision matters.
+Zodiac signs are assigned by exact calendar date, so precision matters here.
 Write down your birth month and day (for example, "October 15").
-If you're checking this for someone else โ a partner, friend, or family member โ make sure you have their correct birth date rather than an approximate one, since being off by even a day can put someone in a different sign entirely near a boundary.
+If you're checking this for someone else, a partner, friend, or family member, make sure you have their correct birth date rather than an approximate one.
+Being off by even a day can put someone in a different sign entirely near a boundary.

 Step 2: Match Your Date Against the 12 Sign Ranges

 Compare your birth date to the table below.
-Each sign covers roughly one month, with boundaries that shift slightly depending on the specific dates listed here:
+Each sign covers roughly one month, and the boundaries shift slightly depending on the specific dates listed here:

 | Sign | Symbol | Date Range | Element | Ruling Planet |